vaginessa/dns-wiki/DNS.md

 The configuration file for DNS resolvers is <code>/etc/resolv.conf</code> take a look at the [man page](http://www.kernel.org/doc/man-pages/online/pages/man5/resolv.conf.5.html).

-// add more stuff here, example, whatever
+Allows a  maximum of three nameserver lines.
+In order to overcome this limitation, you can use a locally caching nameserver like dnsmasq (see below).
+Changes made to /etc/resolv.conf take effect immediately (needs confirmation?).

 dnsmasq
 -----------

 Dnsmasq provides services as a DNS cacher and a DHCP server.
 As a Domain Name Server (DNS) it can cache DNS queries to improve connection speeds to previously visited sites, and as a DHCP server dnsmasq can be used to provide internal IP addresses and routes to computers on a LAN.

-// dnsmasq only allows three nameservers as a workaround we can create <code>resolv.dnsmasq.conf</code> and at this list into <code>/etc/dnsmasq.conf</code> via _resolv-file=/etc/resolv.dnsmasq.conf_
+:expressionless:  dnsmasq only allows three nameservers as a workaround we can create <code>resolv.dnsmasq.conf</code> and at this list into <code>/etc/dnsmasq.conf</code> via _resolv-file=/etc/resolv.dnsmasq.conf_ :expressionless:

-// add more stuff here, example, whatever
+// listen-address=127.0.0.1 needs to be set for local DNS cache ... because DNSCrypt isn't an DNS Cache (so we use dnsmasq)

 DNSCrypt
 -----------

-[DNSCrypt](http://dnscrypt.org/) encrypts and authenticates DNS traffic between user and DNS resolver.
+[DNSCrypt](http://dnscrypt.org/) encrypts and authenticates DNS traffic between user and DNS resolver the latest flashable .zip is available over [here]().
+When DNSCrypt is enabled, _dnscrypt-proxy_ accepts incoming requests on 127.0.0.1:53 to one chosen OpenDNS resolver.
+Compatible resolver names are visible under <code>/etc/dnscrypt-proxy/dnscrypt-resolvers.csv</code> (dnscrypt-resolvers.csv).

-// add more stuff here, example, whatever
+// Unbound, dnsmasq (Android default) or pdnsd are working with DNSCrypt but may needs configuration changes to work proper together

 How do I know if my applications are leaking DNS?